 Complete the following tasks:

 - Create an avatar using an online avatar tool and upload it to Users > Your Avatar.

 - Publish your first post or submit a post as pending review for your teacher to check.
 Your first post might be about why you are blogging, what you will be writing about in your blog or you could write a post about your avatar, how it represents you and which website you used to create your avatar.
-Check out My New Avatar (and my tenth post!) to see how Brianna wrote about her avatar.
+Check out Jade’s Week 1 – Avatars post to see how Jade wrote about her avatar.

 - Leave a comment on this post and tell us how you went creating your avatar and writing your first post.
 Remember to leave a link to your post in your comment so we can have a look at your new post.